quabug/EntitiesBT/README.md

 ## Disadvantages
 - Incompatible with burst (Won't support this in the foreseen future)
 - Lack of action nodes.
 (Will add some actions as extension if I personally need them)
+- Not easy to modify tree structure at runtime.

 ## HowTo
 ### Install